jamesmcdonald112/dev-journal/to fix/case-studies/portfolio/Building the Portolio.md

 ---
 ```

-After doing some research and back and forth with chat gpt, it seems like the best approach is to use [[learning-notes/Gray-matter]] and [[Remark]] to have best overall flexibility for my project.
+After doing some research and back and forth with chat gpt, it seems like the best approach is to use [[to fix/learning-notes/Gray-matter]] and [[to fix/Remark]] to have best overall flexibility for my project.
 This is instead of [next-mdx-remote](https://nextjs.org/docs/app/guides/mdx), which seems like it should be perfect but it comes with a warning on the site:
 > “Please proceed with caution.
 MDX compiles to JavaScript and is executed on the server.
 You should only fetch MDX content from a trusted source, otherwise this can lead to remote code execution (RCE).”

-As I have thouhgt about intregrating chat gpt to some extenet for reading my vault and pissibly interracting with it, I think i will fo with the chat gpt recommended [[learning-notes/Gray-matter]] and [[Remark]].
+As I have thouhgt about intregrating chat gpt to some extenet for reading my vault and pissibly interracting with it, I think i will fo with the chat gpt recommended [[to fix/learning-notes/Gray-matter]] and [[to fix/Remark]].

 So folliwng the [Gray-Matter Docs](https://www.npmjs.com/package/gray-matter), I installed the dependancies and used it to get this returned:
 ```json